paulrobinson/jboss-fuse-iot-mashup/README.md

-Title - IoT mash up
-Author -Christina
-Summary - Showcase web application talking to messaging queue via AMQP, MQTT and WebSocket over Stomp, and setup a broker on openshift support these protocols and added camel route to read the messages using the components.

-Level - Intermediate
-Technologies - JBoss Fuse, JBoss A-MQ

 # Messaging on Cloud

 In this demo, we will create a broker that takes in MQTT, STOMP, and AMQP protocol on Openshift.